Shopify/hydrogen/packages/hydrogen-codegen/README.md

 ## Usage

-When using Hydrogen CLI, this package is already included and configured for you to generate types for the Shopify Storefront API.
+When using Hydrogen CLI, this package is already configured for you to generate types for the Shopify Storefront API.
 However, if you want to use it standalone with the GraphQL CLI or just want to add other APIs to Hydrogen, you can use the following example configuration:

 ```ts
 // <root>/codegen.ts